This Day in History – August 2

 1892: George A Wheeler is granted a US patent for a prototype of the escalator.

-1909: Army Air Corps formed as army takes 1st delivery from Wright Brothers.
+1909: The Army Air Corps is formed as the army takes its first delivery from the Wright Brothers.

-1921: After 3 hours deliberation a Chicago jury acquits 8 Chicago White Sox accused in Black Sox scandal; next day they are banned from organised baseball for life.
+1921: After three hours’ deliberation a Chicago jury acquits eight Chicago White Sox accused in the Black Sox game-fixing scandal; they are banned from organised baseball for life the next day.

-1939: Scientist Albert Einstein says in letter to United States President Franklin D Roosevelt that America should start an atomic research programme.
+1939: Scientist Albert Einstein tells USA President Franklin D Roosevelt in a letter that America should start an atomic research programme.

-1943: A United States Navy patrol torpedo boat, PT-109, commanded by Lieutenant John F Kennedy, sinks after being hit by a Japanese destroyer off the Solomon Islands.
-Kennedy is credited with saving members of the crew.
+1943: United States Navy patrol torpedo boat PT-109, commanded by Lieutenant John F Kennedy, sinks after being hit by a Japanese destroyer off the Solomon Islands; Kennedy is credited with saving members of the crew.

 2000: In Kashmir, Islamic guerrillas open fire on a crowd of unarmed Hindu pilgrims and Muslim porters during supper; the 24-hour wave of violence that follows leaves 101 dead.